drush-ops/drush/docs/cron.md

 Specifying the Drupal site to run
 ---------------------------------

 There are many ways to tell Drush which Drupal site to select for the active command, and any may be used here.
-The example uses `cd [DOCROOT]`, but you could also use the --root and --uri flags, or a site alias.
+The example uses `cd [DOCROOT]`, but you could also use the --root and --uri flags.